nodejs/nodejs.org/CONTRIBUTING.md

 ## Contributions

 Any change to resources in this repository must be through pull requests.
-This applies to all changes to documentation, code, binary files, etc. Even long term collaborators must use pull requests.

 No pull request can be merged without being reviewed.